 It all depends on what kind of losses and damages you had because of the accident and how bad they were.
 You can add a loss or injury to your claim as long as you can show that it is related to the accident.
 This includes, but is not limited to, costs for medical care, pain, emotional distress, lost pay, loss of consortium, decreased earning ability, and, if the person dies, funeral, burial, and/or cremation costs.

 First, we’ll look into your case to see who was at fault.
 Then, we’ll find proof to back up your claim and figure out how much you’ve lost.
 Also, we will figure out which insurance plans and coverage limits are right for you.
 If your case goes to trial, we’ll also talk to the insurance company on your behalf.
-Get in touch with our team of experienced personal injury and ridesharing accident lawyers if you need help with your claim.
+Get in touch with our team of experienced personal injury and Lyft accident attorneys in Bloomfield, NJ if you need help with your claim.
 We’ll take care of your case from beginning to end, and you won’t have to pay us anything unless you win.

 Team Law is outstanding.
 Everyone is courteous and knowledgeable and I felt that I got the personal attention that I needed.what our clients are saying